bhk/scam/libraries.md

 Compile SCAM source code to a function.

-TEXT = SCAM source\
+TEXT = a string of SCAM source code containing a sequence of one or more
+    expressions.\
 FILE = the file from which the source was obtained; this will be
     available to the compiled code via `(current-file)`.\
-ENV-IN = environment for TEXT.
+ENV-IN = the environment (symbol definitions) visible to TEXT at the outset.
 If nil, SCAM's default environment will be used.
    Otherwise, it must be a previously returned ENV-OUT value.\
 OBJ-DIR = nil, or the [object directory](#object-directory).\
 IS-QUIET = non-nil to suppress progress messages.

-Returns: `{ code: CODE, errors: ERRORS, env: ENV-OUT, requires: MODS }`
+Result = `{ code: CODE, errors: ERRORS, env: ENV-OUT, requires: MODS }`

+On success, the `code` member of the result contains a SCAM function that will execute the compiled code, returning the value of the last expression.

+Example:

+    > (define result
+    +   (compile-text "(print 123) (require \"math\") (+ 1 2)" "--"))
+    > (define f (dict-get "code" result))
+    > (define out (f))
+    123
+    > out
+    3

 ##### `(run-program SRC-FILE ARGV ?OBJ-DIR ?IS-QUIET)`